 Vegetation that can carry a fire from low-growing plants to taller plants is called ladder fuel.
-Lower tree branches should be removed to a height of at least 10 feet.
+Tree canopies (except pinyon pine and Utah junipers) should be raised by removing low branches to a height of at least 10 feet.

-Shrubs and trees growing under the drip line should also be removed.
-Irrigated, well-maintained lawns and flowerbeds, as well as low-growing ground-covers can be present under the tree's drip line as long as they would not allow a fire to ignite the tree.
-Removal of tree branches should not exceed one third of the total tree height.
-Removing more than this can be detrimental to tree health.
+Shrubs and trees should be removed from under the tree drip line.
+Low-growing ground covers can be retained under the drip line of trees as long as they cannot readily convey a surface fire into the tree canopy.
+Removal of lower branches should not exceed one-third of the total tree height.